anoneeeemous/anonymous-submission/README.md

 ## 🚀 Get Started

 - For experiment reproducibility, please see the /experiments folder.
-- Python 3.9 or higer is recommended.
+- Python 3.9 or higher is recommended.
 Install all required packages using pip:

 ```bash
 pip install -r requirement.txt